-DTS’ data backup and restore environment is available for State agencies and government entities for the following applications:
+DTS’ data backup and restore environment is available for State agencies and government entities for the following hosting environments:

-- Servers hosted in the Salt Lake City or Richfield data centers.
+- Servers (virtual and physical) hosted in the Taylorsville or Richfield data centers.

-- Servers with State of Utah WAN connectivity hosted at agency sites outside the Salt Lake City and Richfield data centers.
+- Servers with State of Utah WAN connectivity hosted at agency sites outside the Taylorsville and Richfield data centers.

-Server backups are sent to the backup appliances and our in-house cloud (object) storage located in the Salt Lake City and Richfield data centers.
-Agent software is needed on physical servers but not on virtual servers and backup and restores are managed through a web console.
+Server backups are sent to the backup appliances located in the Taylorsville and Richfield data centers.
+Data is also archived on day one to public cloud and held for long term retention, for on premise servers.
+Public cloud servers are backed up entirely in the associated cloud account/project.
+Agent software is needed on physical servers but not on virtual servers.
+Backup and restores are managed through a web console.
 An initial full backup or snapshot is performed and then followed by daily incremental snapshot backups determined by the SLA policy.
-Archives will be sent to object storage for long term retention.
 System Administrators may restore data through the management console as needed.
 DTS personnel are available 24x7x365 to provide assistance.

 Product Features and Descriptions

-Supports a broad range of client and file server platforms.
+Supports a broad range of server platforms, including:

 A web based client platform provides robust customer administrator capabilities to manage all backup and restore activities from a single console.

-The backup environment is made up of several appliances, each with 2 nodes.
-Three or more nodes make a cluster.
-Nodes can be added to or taken out without bringing the cluster down or affecting performance.
+The backup environment is made up of several appliances, each with 4 nodes.
+Three or more appliances make a cluster.
+Nodes and appliances can be added to or taken out without bringing the cluster down or affecting performance.
 This allows the processes of expansion, upgrading and maintenance to be done with ease and without worrying about downtime.

 Instant Search for File Restores

 For single file restores the file search complexity inherent in legacy backup and recovery solutions is eliminated by introducing consumer-grade file search that delivers query results instantly.
 As the user types the query, results are expedited by displaying suggested search results with auto-complete functionality.
-The user can instantly locate specific versions of files across all VMs.
+The user can instantly locate specific versions of files across all VMs and compute instances.

-For servers that are hosted on VMware, use any snapshot to quickly recover a virtual machine as a point‐in‐time replacement or as a point‐in‐time copy of the original.
-Recovery requests can be made to the DTS Data Protection Team.
+For servers that are hosted on VMware, use any snapshot to quickly recover a virtual machine as a point in time replacement or as a point in time copy of the original.
+Recovery requests can be made to the DTS Core Cloud Team.